 - (a) At a minimum, a risk assessment shall include the following information: - (1) A short summary of the processing that presents significant risk to consumers' privacy.
-The summary shall describe how the business will process the personal
+The summary shall describe how the business will process the personal information, including how the business will collect, use, disclose, and retain personal information. - (A) For uses of automated decisionmaking technology as set forth in section 7150, subsection (b)(3), this summary also shall include an explanation of why the business is seeking to use the automated decisionmaking technology to achieve the purpose of the processing, including any

-&lt;sup>1 Section 7153, subsection (a)(2)(C) states: "If the business uses data, hardware, software, or other technological components provided by another person, including artificial intelligence or automated decisionmaking technology, the business shall provide the name(s) of the person(s), the name(s) of the technological component(s) provided, and how the business ensures that the technological component(s) provided do not negatively impact the validity, reliability, or fairness of the business's use of the automated decisionmaking technology (e.g., where the other person's reliability metrics differ from the business's)."
+&lt;sup>1 Section 7153, subsection (a)(2)(C)(a)(5)(B)(3), states, "If the business uses data, hardware, software, or other technological components provided by another person, including artificial intelligence or aAutomated decisionmaking tFechnology, the business shall provide the name(s) of the person(s), the name(s) of the technological component(s) provided, and how the business ensures that the technological component(s) provided do not negatively impact the validity, reliability, or fairness of the business's use of the aAutomated decisionmaking tFechnology (e.g., where the other person's reliability metrics differ from the business's)."